 The primary Imagination I hold to be the living power and prime agent of all human perception, and as a repetition in the finite mind of the eternal act of creation in the infinite I AM.

 I would add a caveat to this.
 The primary imagination is not a repetition in the finite mind; that is what we commonly conceive of as imagination, namely the reproduction of the imaginative power of perception, the pith of which is mostly inaccessible to us.
 Is it possible for the individual to directly access the primary seat of imagination?
 ETA Hoffman apparently thought this to be a dangerous possibility:

 I came to feel that what we call simply dream and imagination might represent the secret thread that runs though our lives and links its varied facets; and that the man who thinks that, because he has perceived this, he has acquired the power to break the thread and challenge that mysterious force which rules us, it to be given up as lost.

-In the final analysis, Imagination may be even more than the power of the human mind to generate perception.
+In the final analysis, Imagination may be even more than the power of the human mind to generate perception, consciously or unconsciously.
 It may be the objective power altogether, not only to represent objects apart from us, but the very formative power underlying our bodily construction, as a principle operating throughout and informing the material elements of which we are composed.
 Charlie Chaplin takes this even further, asserting that the creative power in us is identical to the power we see informing bodies universally.
 As a balance to the dissuasive bent of Hoffman, Chaplin argues that the conscious alliance of the individual with this force is not necessarily an unequivocal mistake: